ApryseSDK/webviewer-custom-ui/README.md

-# WebViewer - React sample
+# WebViewer - Custom UI

 [WebViewer](https://www.pdftron.com/webviewer) is a powerful JavaScript-based PDF Library that's part of the [PDFTron PDF SDK](https://www.pdftron.com).
 It provides a slick out-of-the-box responsive UI that interacts with the core library to view, annotate and manipulate PDFs that can be embedded into any web project.

 ![WebViewer UI](https://www.pdftron.com/downloads/pl/webviewer-ui.png)

-This repo is specifically designed for any users interested in integrating WebViewer into React project.
-This project was generated with [Create React App](https://github.com/facebook/create-react-app).
-See [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) for more information.
+This repo is specifically designed for any users interested in making their [own UI](https://www.pdftron.com/documentation/web/guides/core/).

 ## Initial setup